Replacing Your Sargon or Enco DRO Console with TouchDRO

 • Silverado, Lathe Pro, Mill Pro - later models from the membrane-faceplate and Pro Series generations.

-Regardless of which Sargon model you have, the scales use the same DB-25 connector and 5V TTL quadrature output.
-The console model only affects what features the display offers — it makes no difference for compatibility with TouchDRO.
+Regardless of which Sargon model you have, every scale we've tested uses the same DB-25 connector and 5V TTL quadrature output.
+The console model only affects what features the display offers; it makes no difference for compatibility with TouchDRO.

 The Sargon DB-25 Connector